 2.6 Bio-economics of feed

 Data were collected daily for feed intake, weight gain of birds from which feed conversion ratio and feed: gain were computed as ratio of average daily feed intake to average daily weight gain per groups.
-Cost of total feed consumed (#) and feed cost per weight gain were derived as the product of total feed consumed (kg) and feed cost while, feed cost/kg (#/Kg) was computed using product of current prices of the feedstuffs used to formulate the test diets over the weight of feed consumed.
+Cost of total feed consumed (#) and feed cost per weight gain were derived as the product of total feed consumed (kg) and feed cost while, feed cost/kg (#/Kg) was computed using the product of current prices of the feedstuffs used to formulate the test diets over the weight of feed consumed.
 The cost of Ash treated African locust bean hull (ATPBH) was estimated as proportion of the hull of seeds to the total cost of the fruit and the cost of a little financial motivation given to children collecting the hulls plus the cost of ash, and water used for fermenting following the procedure reported by Agbana et al. [3].

 2.7 Haematological Parameters